-That’s a great example of how a leading marketing organization enables seamless communication between field marketing and sales.
+That’s a great example of how a leading field marketing organization enables seamless communication between field marketing and sales teams.
 In addition to swapping intel, you can use this time to arrive at a shared definition of success for your two departments and create a set of metrics to make sure you’re on the right track.

 As you start taking steps to close the rift between marketing and sales, you’ll not only see improved team morale, you’ll likely experience an immediate boost to your pipeline, too.

 Just like you came to an agreement around a shared definition of success, you should also establish a unified definition of a qualified lead with your sales team.

 First, ask your sales colleagues exactly what they would like to see in a lead (the more specific, the better!), and let your marketing team work on the process for lead scoring from there.
 If your team can’t reach an agreement organically, this piece from Pardot provides a step-by-step process you can follow to achieve alignment, at least at a very high level.

 Once your marketing and sales teams agree on what a qualified lead looks like, a marketing automation tool can help set up automatic lead scoring and grading.